collectiverealms/collectiverealms/_posts/2018-08-12-A-Brave-Heart-and-a-Decent-Sword.md

 “*No*,” father cut her off, holding up his finger to her sternum, “These people come in here and you start filling your head with nonsense.
 How many times do I have to tell you-”

 “‘*We are not like them.
-We were not made for their life*’,” Kastra recited, “Yes, I know the lecture, but did you ever happen to think that maybe I was?”
+We were not made for their life*’,” Kastra recited, “Yes, I know the lecture, but did you ever happen to think that maybe I *was*?”
 I felt her words strike my chest and I could only imagine father’s anger as his face turned as red as a ruby.
 Still, he did not yell when he finally spoke.

 “*Leave*.
 Go to your room, *now*,” he hissed before turning to me, “That goes for you, too.
 I will close up the bar tonight.”